Adobe-Consulting-Services/adobe-consulting-services.github.io/_acs-aem-commons/features/deprecated/cqinclude-namespace/index.md

 title: cqinclude Namespace
 description: Use your components as building blocks
 date: 2015-05-19
+redirect_from: /acs-aem-commons/features/cqinclude-namespace.html
 tags: deprecated
 feature-tags: component-dev
 initial-release: 1.10.2
 ---

+## Why is this deprecated?

+Since 6.2, ClassicUI dialog development should be avoided.
+Since this is in direct support of the ClassicUI dialog development, this feature is now deprecated.

 ## Purpose